 The first thing I wanted to share with the world on the Internet was my new love for chow chows.
 That is the start of this site.
 The site was my training grounds for learning how to build a Web site, aka basic HTML back then.
 That's pretty much it.
 Since then I've become a professional graphic designer and Web developer.
 I got the domain name ChowChow.org, which is appropriate since it's a non-profit site.
 All of the proceeds that the site currently earns are put towards the maintenance, hosting and bandwidth cost of the site.
 Since the inception, the site had been through 3 major designs.
 In 2004, the site almost died after having tons of problems with my host and the community posting script the site was using which has now been replaced by phpBB discussion forum and is leading the site and its growth.

-After few years of being a care taker/helper on Prudence’s farm I needed to move ahead with my life.
+After few years of being a caretaker/helper on Prudence's farm, I needed to move ahead with my life.
 While I did not want to leave the all the chow chows that I had come to love, I knew they would be in good hands with Prudence.
-Ever since then I’ve always had a soft spot for chow chows.
-I felt that keeping the site alive would be good for the breed, it would spread the news that chow chows are not bad dogs, and that they can be some of the most intelligent dogs to own, or be owned by (depending on who you ask), as long as they are raised properly and loved.
-So I maintaine the site when I have time away from my work and family.
+Ever since then I've always had a soft spot for chow chows.
+I felt that keeping the site alive would be good for the breed, it would spread the news that Chow Chows are not bad dogs and that they can be some of the most intelligent dogs to own, or be owned by (depending on who you ask), as long as they are raised properly and loved.
+So I maintain the site when I have time away from my work and family.